oroinc/documentation/crm/user_guide/common_features_channels.rst

 system integration.

 There is no limit to the number of Channel records that may be defined for one OroCRM instance.
-Upon creation, you can choose what kind of customer-related information will be collected from each channel, as described below:
+Upon creation, you can choose what kind of customer-related information will be collected from each channel, as described below.